ZyenDomani/AlasiyaWoW/README.md

 ## Instructions & Support

-Installation instructions are available [here](http://www.azerothcore.org/wiki/Installation).
+Basic Installation instructions are available [here](http://www.azerothcore.org/wiki/Installation).

-For help requests, it is recommended to ask your question on [StackOverflow](https://stackoverflow.com/questions/tagged/azerothcore) and link it in [our chat](https://discordapp.com/channels/217589275766685707/284406375495368704).

-## Docker

-Dockerization of AzerothCore is fully supported.
-More details about Docker and the setup instructions are available [here](http://www.azerothcore.org/wiki/Install-with-Docker).
+I do not offer support for this branch.

 ## Authors & Contributors